AkerBP/deos-cognite-functions-template/README.md

 - The `cognite-sdk` package is used to perform transformations for CDF directly through Python.
 The package supports integrated functionality with `pandas` for data structuring, and `numpy` for vectorization and performance boosts.
 These are therefore specified as dependencies inside brackets.
 - For advanced management of Python virtual environments, `poetry` is recommended for the installation.
 See (https://github.com/cognitedata/using-cognite-python-sdk) for more details
 4. Specify dependencies in `requirements.txt`
-- To deploy Cognite Functions, the main entry point, `handler.py`, is supported by a `requirements.txt` file located in the same folder
+- The main entry point for a Cognite Function `myname` is a `handler.py` containing the particular transformations/calculations of your time series.
+This is located in the subfolder `cf_myname`, and is supported by a `requirements.txt` file located in the same folder
 - *If your virtual environment includes other packages not used by `handler.py`, we recommend using `pipreqs` to ensure consistency with the `requirements.txt` file*
 ```
 pip install pipreqs
-pipreqs src
+pipreqs src/cf_myname
 ```
 - ***NB**: `pipreqs` will specify wrong dependency to Cognite Python SDK package. **Replace the line `cognite==X.X.X` with `cognite-sdk` in `requirements.txt`**.
 If you have installed other packages, it is a good idea to double-check their specification in `requirements.txt`*

-5. Deploy and run the Cognite Function
+## Deploy and run Cognite Functions
-- The jupyter file `src/run_functions.ipynb` is devoted to creating and executing the Cognite Function
 - Input data to the `handle` function in `handler.py` is provided by the `data_dict` dictionary.
 If you create your own Cognite Function, make sure to change the key-value pairs to fit your purpose
-- Run the code cells consequtively to authenticate with CDF and deploy the Cognite Function at a schedule for given input data

 ## Authentication with Python SDK.
 To read/write data from/to CDF, we need to connect with the Cognite application.
 This section describes the process of authenticating with a Cognite client using app registration and the OIDC protocol.
 The complete code for authenticating is found in `src/cognite_authentication.py`